 The widespread use of antibiotics also encourages the overgrowth of Candida albicans.
 Many pregnant women, women in labor, and new mothers, as well as their babies receive antibiotics, which can increase the chances of yeast occurring. (this is per Dr. Jack Newan's reference 2009.)

-- If you have nipple pain that begins after a period of pain free nursing, yeast should be ruled out by mom and baby's health care provider.
+- If you have nipple pain that begins after a period of pain free nursing, yeast should be ruled out by mother and baby MD.

 - If you have burning nipple pain that continues throughout the feeding and sometimes continues after the feeding if though the baby is nursing well, yeast should be ruled out.

-- If you have pain in the breast that is "shooting" or "burning" and it seems to go through to the mother's back and shoulder and tends to be much worse at night, call your health care provider.
+- If you have pain in the breast that is "shooting" or "burning" and it seems to go through to the mother's back and shoulder and tends to be much worse at night, call your MD.

 Once treatment is begun, you should see some improvement in 1-2 days.

-Remember that both mom and baby must be treated at the same time.
-Ask baby's health care provider to check for both oral thrush and candida diaper rash.
+Remember that both Mother and baby must be treated at the same time.
+Ask baby's MD to check for both oral thrush & candida diaper rash.

 - Wash hands frequently.
 Keep nails clean and short.
 Use a nail brush to scrub under your fingernails.

 - Use a clean towel for each bath or shower.
 Do not let damp towels hang in bathrooms or kitchen.
 Consider paper towels for drying hands.